dixitt5/Incubyte-Assessment/readme.md

 # Chandrayaan 3 Lunar Craft: Galactic Space Craft Control (Assessment)

 A command-line interface tool designed for 3D navigation of a lunar spacecraft.
 Users set an initial orientation and input a series of navigation commands.
 After execution, the application reveals the spacecraft's ending coordinates and orientation.
+The application is implemented using TypeScript.

 ## Table of Contents